Employment Law Solicitors in Warrington If anyone can resolve your employment law nightmare, it’s us.

 Discrimination at Work Legal Advice

-strongly believe that there is no place for discrimination at work, or anywhere else for that matter, and that you can fight back against workplace discrimination.
+There is no place for discrimination at work, or anywhere else for that matter.

 It is unlawful to discriminate against people at work on the grounds of sex, age, disability, race, religion or belief, pregnancy, sexual orientation, gender reassignment and marriage or civil partnership.
 It is supported by the Equality Act 2010 and you can find out more information on ACAS’s website (The Advisory, Conciliation and Arbitration Service) by clicking here.